 You may want to decide on a band by its costume—each band playing in Carnival will have its own color scheme and theme, as well as style.
 Some bands, like the one called Bikini Mas, feature very revealing, sexy costumes, while others will be more conservative.
 Each band is divided into sections (where you march within the group, like front or back) with each section having its own costume.
-You can view each costume on the band's website.
 You also have to pay for the costume, so checking out the cost ahead of time is a good idea.

 Mas Band Costumes